agzertuche/spfx-employee-performance-app/README.md

 #### [Configure custom App icon](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/basics/notes-on-solution-packaging)

-> **NOTE**: This icon only apply for classic sites.
+> **NOTE**: This icon only applies to classic sites.

 1. Get an image icon with 96px to 96px dimension.
 2. Upload the icon to the `sharepoint/images` folder
-3. On `config/package-solution.json` file, update following property to reference the new icon:
+3. On `config/package-solution.json` file, update the following property to reference the new icon:

 ```json
   "iconPath": "images/[icon-name].png",